lzwjava/lzwjava.github.io/original/2025-09-03-hf-interview-en.md

 image: false
 lang: en
 layout: post
-title: "An Interview with Haifeng: From U.S. PhD Applications to AI Industry Jobs”
+title: "An Interview on the Journey from U.S. PhD Applications to AI Industry Jobs”
 translated: false
 ---

 A: Zhiwei Li, Software Engineer working at the intersection of AI and finance.

 B: Haifeng Jin, Software Engineer working on AI Infra.

+The following conversations have been corrected for grammar and lightly refined by AI.

 ---